 Another one-pot chicken recipe that’s going to be a favorite!
 Chicken marsala is one of those meals that for SOME reason, I haven’t had since pre-paleo.

-Not because it isn’t delicious enough to want to re-create, but because I had some sort of mental block about doing it the “right” way, yet making it paleo.
+Not because it isn’t delicious enough to want to recreate, but because I had some sort of mental block about doing it the “right” way, yet making it paleo.

-Well, surprise!
-It’s actually totally possible to make it both paleo and totally YUM – tasting the way chicken marsala should taste.
 Oh, and because I had some on hand and just couldn’t resist – I added bacon for some extra flavor – hope you don’t mind!

-After setting aside the chicken, I made the sauce – super simple.
-Some sautéed onion, mushrooms, and garlic, with bone broth, coconut milk, and balsamic vinegar.
-I also added a bit more tapioca with my liquids for extra thickness, and a little bit of mustard and nutritional yeast for flavor.
+I also added a bit more tapioca with my liquids for extra thickness.
+Plus, a little bit of mustard and nutritional yeast for flavor goes a long way.

 After the sauce cooked a bit, I added the chicken back in to further thicken the sauce (the tapioca coating from the chicken does this!) and allowed it to simmer just a few minutes.

-And here it is – with some fresh herbs thrown on for extra color (or skip) – your one-skillet chicken marsala is ready for YOU!
-And your family, of course, don’t want to forget the others 😉
+And here it is !
+With some fresh herbs thrown on for extra color (or skip) – your one-skillet chicken marsala is ready for YOU!

-It’s dairy-free, paleo, gluten-free, Whole30 compliant and relatively low in carbs too – with 12g per serving.
 I hope you’re ready for an easy, super tasty paleo dinner that will surely make its way into your dinner rotation!
 Leftovers save very well too – it’s win-win here.

 Okay, grab a big skillet and all your ingredients because it’s time to cook – let’s go!